FULFILLING THE VISION

 The “ifs” of the new covenant have not been emphasized nearly enough by Christian theologians.

-If they shall fall away, to renew them again unto repentance; seeing they crucify to themselves the Son of God afresh, and put him to an open shame.
+if they fall away, to renew them again to repentance, since they crucify again for themselves the Son of God, and put Him to an open shame.
 (Hebrews 6:6)

 Numerous preachers and teachers of our day are seeking to please their listeners.
 They are afraid to present the demands of Scripture.
 They are not teaching the fear of the Lord.
 They want the people to like them and come to them and so they are shielding them from the Holy One of Israel, like a mother who is afraid to severely chastise her children—afraid she will lose their love.
 They are not bearing a true witness of God.
 The blood of the sinning believers is on their hands.